 Once your baby is on a solid diet, you may consider adding several food items to their meals.
 Nutmeg for babies may be considered to improve the meals’ flavors, but is it safe?

-Nutmeg is also called Jaiphal and is an aromatic spice obtained by powdering the dried seeds from the fruits of Myristica trees.
-The spice is known for its sweet taste and rich aroma.
+Nutmeg is an aromatic spice obtained by powdering the dried seeds from the fruits of Myristica trees.
+The spice is known for its sweet taste and rich aroma and has been a part of many cultures for centuries.
 Additionally, it is considered to have some potential health-promoting properties.
+However, it’s crucial you understand its safety and appropriate use when considering it for babies.

-Read this post to know the safety of nutmeg for infants, the right age to include nutmeg in your baby’s diet, its possible uses, and precautions to take while feeding it to babies.
+Read this post to learn about the safety of nutmeg for babies, the right age to include nutmeg in your baby’s diet, its possible uses, and precautions to take while feeding it to babies.

 According to the US Food and Drug Administration (USFDA), nutmeg is generally recognized as safe to use as a food ingredient (1).
 However, there are no specific recommendations about its safety for infants.
 Therefore, consult a pediatrician before adding nutmeg to your baby’s diet.